 Standard Life’s With Profits Actuary also has a responsibility to advise on the fair management of with profits business.
 The Committee discusses all relevant issues with the With Profits Actuary and also has an independent actuarial adviser who normally attends all of their meetings.

 The With Profits Committee provides advice to Standard Life on fair treatment for its with profits policyholders and raises any issues that it feels Standard Life needs to consider.
-Its duties cover the following:
+It meets at least six times a year and its duties cover the following:

-As well as confirming the Committee’s opinion on how Standard Life has managed its with profits business, the company’s report highlights any issues that the Committee has identified as being of particular significance.
+As well as confirming the Committee’s opinion on how Standard Life has managed its with profits business, the reports highlight any issues that the Committee has identified as being of particular significance.
 If the Committee ever feels that it has any concerns on which it needs to provide policyholders with further information it will do so here.

 The With Profits Committee’s terms of reference require that at least half of the members must be independent; amongst other restrictions these members must not be employed by Standard Life in any other role.
 All of the current Committee members are independent of Standard Life.
 Find out more about each of them below:

 With Profits Committee ChairmanNiall is a Fellow of the Faculty of Actuaries.
 He has been chairman of the With Profits Committee since its inception in 2006, following the demutualisation of Standard Life.

 In 2012 he retired from lecturing undergraduates in actuarial mathematics at Heriot-Watt University in Edinburgh, which he joined in 2004.
 Prior to that Niall worked in the insurance industry, as an actuarial consultant at Tillinghast Towers Perrin in London, Paris and Stockholm and as Finance Director for Aegon UK in Edinburgh.